anfraz7/anyas-physics-major-advice/_pages/study-guides.md

 **institution and course number:** UNC Chapel Hill, PHYS 441
 **textbook:** Schroeder, _An Introduction to Thermal Physics_
 **made:** Fall 2025
 **notes:** This covers most of the course but it might not cover all, I don't remember for sure.
+Also tbh thermal was not my best class, so this isn't my most cohesive study guide.

 [study guide](https://drive.google.com/file/d/1yu0p2eOGzodHng2XsOEySZtQOb9v6deF/view?usp=drive_link)